BurntSushi/nakala/doc/PLAN.md

 it's possible we might be able to support one writer and many readers and we'd have to tell the user that they are responsible for ensuring there is only one writer.
 Which is annoying.
 We could add a tiny amount of locking for enforcing the single writer rule, which would make this better.
-But a single writer means
+But a single writer
+means:

-1) you can't use multiple processes to index data, 2) you need to be a bit more careful and 3) the Nakala API probably needs distinct `Writer` and `Reader` types.
+1. you can't use multiple processes to index data
+2. you need to be a bit more careful and
+3. the Nakala API probably needs distinct `Writer` and `Reader` types.

 (N.B. "single" writer in this context means that while a writer is open in memory in one process, no other process can open a writer.
 If we did use the simplistic locking scheme for this, it would correspond to very coarsely grained locking.)